cartermak/cartermak.github.io/_posts/2019-12-30-custom-website.md

 layout: post
 title: Making a Static Website
 categories: projects
+thumbnail_file: custom-website.svg
 ---

 # Motivation

-This website serves two purposes:
+Here it is!
+My very own website.
+Why?
+It serves a couple of purposes:

 1. **Document Projects**

     I spend a lot of time tinkering with side projects, but documenting these projects is hard.
-This website will give me a place to store, update, and share notes.
+This website will give me a place to store, update, and share notes, as well as simply exhibit the things I work on.

 1. **Satisfy Requirements**